arCt1cX/giococolori/README.md

 ## Features

 - Responsive design that works well on mobile devices
-- Random color gradients for visual variety
+- Four-corner color gradients for visual variety and challenge
+- Coordinate labels on rows and columns for easier cell identification
 - Multiple player support
 - Simple and intuitive interface
 - Dark theme for comfortable viewing